InnerShadow/DS/HW1/README.md

 [Data set](https://www.kaggle.com/datasets/fedesoriano/electric-power-consumption/data)

-### Data Preprocessing:
+### Data Preprocessing
  The obtained .csv file contains columns such as Datetime, Temperature, Humidity, WindSpeed, GeneralDiffuseFlows, DiffuseFlows, PowerConsumption_Zone1, PowerConsumption_Zone2, PowerConsumption_Zone3.
 The average value was calculated across all three zones.
 A small window with a 10-minute interval was transformed into a window with a 1-hour interval, and the average values for each hour were calculated.
 Additionally, Datetime was split into columns 'Hour', 'Day', 'Month' as numerical features for training a regression model.
 The data were normolized & divided into test and train samples for model training and performance evaluation.

 ### Data Visualization
  Histograms depicting the distribution of each feature were generated.
+Also power consumption graphics.
+Also, a graph illustrating the changes in power consumption over time was created.

 ### Regression Model Training
  Several regression models were trained, including SVR, LinearRegression, LassoRegression, RandomForestRegressor, GradientBoostingRegressor, AdaBoostRegressor, and DecisionTreeRegressor.
 Metrics such as MSE and r2-score were computed for each model.
 The best-performing models were GradientBoostingRegressor (r2-score = 0.96) and DecisionTreeRegressor (r2-score = 0.92).
 The complete table of metrics: